-Christine Forke Young, PhD, MSN, CRNP is an Associate Fellow of the Center for Injury Research and Prevention at The Children's Hospital of Philadelphia (CHOP) and a Fellow of CHOP's Violence Prevention Initiative.
+Christine Forke Young, PhD, MSN, CRNP is an Associate Fellow of the Center for Injury Research and Prevention at Children's Hospital of Philadelphia (CHOP) and an Associate of CHOP's Center for Violence Prevention.
 Dr. Forke Young's targeted area of interest is understanding the intergenerational impacts of exposure to adverse childhood experiences (ACEs) and intimate partner violence and identifying factors that can mitigate risk for children, adolescents, and families.

 Dr. Forke Young's recent work has focused on gaining a better understanding of how gender and childhood exposures to violence impact subsequent adoption of risk behaviors and negative health outcomes.
 In a multi-site study of undergraduate students, she measured the combined effects of witnessing adult violence in the home during childhood and child/parent gender on later experiences with adolescent dating violence to demonstrate gender modeling in the transmission of violence.
 This prompted further exploration where she measured how witnessing domestic violence in childhood affected health into adulthood and in the next generation of children to illustrate the impact of witnessing across generations.